-As you get older, life insurance premiums become more expensive.
+As we get older, life insurance premiums become more expensive.

 But how much does life insurance actually cost?
 And is there a way to get cheaper rates?